 Public Art Proposals

-The City of Steamboat Springs is currently NOT accepting proposals for public art to be placed on public (city owned) property at this time.
+The City of Steamboat Springs IS currently accepting proposals for public art to be placed on public (city owned) property at this time.

-Applicants must submit an application (PDF) and associated additional information including photographs, site plans, maintenance requirements, and budget, etc. via email to Winnie DelliQuadri, Assistant to the City Manager, or drop off at City Hall, 137 10th Street in Steamboat Springs.
+Applicants must submit an application (PDF) and associated additional information including photographs, site plans, maintenance requirements, and budget, etc. via email to Winnie DelliQuadri, Special Projects/Intergovernmental Services Manager, or drop off at City Hall, 137 10th Street in Steamboat Springs.
 The Public Art Policy (PDF) which provides guidance on this process, as well as the Public Art Donation Application (PDF) provide additional information.

 Appropriate city departments will be consulted to evaluate the proposal and any potential issues, and a curatorial group will make recommendations to Parks & Recreation Commission and/or City Council for final approval.

 Public Art Policies